top of page

 Crawford is Head of Architecture and Design at the Department for Education where he leads a multi-disciplinary team responsible for the design and construction standards for all state schools in England.
 Crawford has been leading school construction programmes including Academies, UTCs, Studio Schools and Free schools for over 15 years.
 Previous to this he worked in local authority capital programmes including museums, concert halls and libraries.
 Crawford is a chartered architect and has a background in social housing design and management.
 Currently he leads on developing zero carbon new school buildings and developing strategies for retrofitting the school estate.

-Ian Naylor - Lead Design Advisor - Department for Education
+Ian Naylor RIBA – Head of Technical Development, Sustainability, Standards and Innovation Unit - Department for Education

 Financial challenges at a strategic level and impact of local govt reorganisation and impacts for net zero